Childhood Cancer Info

 The Beads of Courage UK programme offers support and strength to families when they need it most.

-Since our partnership with Beads of Courage UK began in 2019, we have helped support approximately 14,000 children in over 100 hospitals acknowledge, celebrate and record 10 plus million milestones.
+In 2019, 9 million beads were delivered to roughly 9,000 children in over 100 hospitals across the country.
 Our grant has also enabled training sessions to hospital staff on how to support individual patients throughout the programme both practically and emotionally.
-Every bead tells a story of hope, support and encouragement.
+Beads of Courage UK staff travelled over 10,000 miles to deliver training in 2019.

 Our partnership with Beads of Courage UK